 Figure 5 shows the highest level of qualification held by survey respondents.
-The dark bar shows qualifications in counselling or related disciplines (e.g. Psychotherapy, Psychology, Social Work) and the shaded bar shows highest qualification in theology or related discipline (e.g., Divinity, Ministry, Christian Studies).
-As shown in Figure 5, approximately one third of Christian Professional Counsellors hold an Masters Degree in Counselling and a further third holds a Graduate Certificate.
+The dark bar shows qualifications in counselling or disciplines related (e.g., Psychotherapy, Psychology, Social Work) and the shaded bar shows highest qualification in theology or related discipline (e.g., Divinity, Ministry, Christian Studies).
+As shown in Figure 5, approximately one third of Christian Professional Counsellors hold an Masters Degree in Counselling, and a further third holds a Graduate Certificate.
 Graduate Diploma or Honours Degree (AQF8) as their highest counselling award.
+Thus, over 70% of Christian Professional Counsellors hold a post graduate qualification in Counselling.
+What is pleasantly surprising to note is that nearly half (47%) of all Christian Professional Counsellors also hold a formal qualification in Theology and nearly half of these are at Bachelor's Degree or higher.

-Thus, over 70% of Christian Professional Counsellors hold a post-graduate qualification in Counselling.
-It was pleasing to note that nearly half (47%) of all Christian Professional Counsellors also held a formal qualification in Theology and nearly half of these are at Bachelor's Degree or higher.
 In addition to the data above, two respondents also held AQF level 10 (Doctorate in Philosophy - PhD) qualifications.